Skip to content

 "Which tasks are currently blocked, and what do they depend on?"

-"Summarise the functional requirements for the authentication feature."
+"Summarize the functional requirements for the authentication feature."

 "What does our database schema look like?"

-You can also reference the tool explicitly in Copilot Chat:
+Explicit tool use in Copilot Chat:

 #project-spec_read-spec List all epics and their current status